 AultCare Gold 1200

-What New Company For 2019 Should I Consider?
+What New Company Should I Consider?

 Oscar offers extremely competitive pricing if you live in one of five Northeastern Ohio counties: Cuyahoga, Medina, Lorain, Summit, and Lake.
 Additional counties in the Columbus service area include Franklin, Licking, Delaware, and Fairfield.
 Their joint venture with the Cleveland Clinic offers improved scheduling, patient care, and communication.
 Additional counties are expected to be added to the network.
 Oscar also offers very competitively-priced HSA plans.
 Typically, several physician assistants, and the primary-care doctor, join a team of professionals that manage the healthcare that is provided to the policyholder.